avoladj/Incognito-k-anonymity/README.md

     }

-Where "0" indicates the non-anonymous values and "1", "2", etc. their increasingly deeper anonymization levels.
+Where "0" indicates the non-anonymous values and "1", "2", etc. their increasingly higher anonymization levels.
 Each level must have the same number of values, and the single elements in each level must correspond (i.e. the i-th element in "0" will be generalized into the i-th element in "1", then into the i-th element in "2", etc.).